GolfRomeoEchoGolf83/playing_with_css/README.md

 - [x] 1.
 Creating a pastel gradient page
 - [x] 2.
 Creating a static landing page with double lines title
+- [x] 3.
+Creating a separation effect on icons
 - [] Creating a pantone page

 ## 1. Creating a pastel gradient page